ankush/ankush.dev/content/posts/tip-concurrency-schedule.md

 Repeatable Read strikes again.
 Because there is short delay between updating and committing changes to DB, some other transaction can read old data and store it in cache.

 Solution: Eviction has to happen _AFTER_ we have committed the changes.
-This way, cache will read stale values from DB.
+This way, cache will not be populated by stale values.

 | Timestamp | UserA                            | User B                              |